 Klaus is known for being either drunk or high all the time due to his drug use being his main coping mechanism.
 In the first episode, his response to Allison asking if he's high is "Yeah!
 Yeah!
 I mean, how are you not, listening to this nonsense?"

 It becomes evident via dialogue and the childhood flashbacks that as soon as Klaus realized drugs tamper with his powers, he indulged in them.
 When he is sober, ghosts are constantly calling out to him and haunting him.

 As a result of his drug use and eccentric personality, his siblings rarely give him credit for anything.
-Most of the things he says, even when he has a valid point, is immediately dismissed as "Klaus being Klaus".
+Most of the things he says, even when he has a valid point, are immediately dismissed as "Klaus being Klaus."
 When the siblings head to confront Vanya at her concert, Klaus is designated as the lookout.